 The Information Architecture Institute says that, “Information architecture is about helping people understand their surroundings and find what they’re looking for, in the real world as well as online.”
 From designing the aisles of grocery stores to websites, information that helps people find what they need can be considered IA.

 IA also follows other important pieces of the web puzzle, including but not limited to:

 - Taxonomies and categorization

 Those who perform IA also look for important relationships between content and assets, building connections or pathways that search engines and users can easily follow.

 Who does IA?

-Information architecture is an important step in any major web project, and can be done by a host of experts including web designers, content strategists, and dedicated information architects.
+A developer from Bayut explains, that information architecture is an important step in any major web project, and can be done by a host of experts including web designers, content strategists, and dedicated information architects.